Frequently asked questions (FAQs)

 Does Oxford University Press use sustainable production practices?

-• Printed resources utilise FSC/PEFC paper, and it is identified on the product, which is our standard practice.
+• Printed resources utilise FSC/PEFC paper, which is our standard practice and identified on the product.

-• Our printer for this programme is based in New Zealand, which significantly reduces the carbon footprint.
+• Our printer for this programme is based in New Zealand, which significantly reduces the carbon footprint of the print workbook.
 These are their sustainability credentials:

 • Toitū Enviromark Diamond Certification